dfoley84/Horizon-Vue/README.md

 # Actions Required
     1) PowerShell Script to pull Horizon VDI from Horizon to Database,
+    2) update logic code -> only allow Admins access to Search / Build vDesks
-    2) Create Jenkins Free Style Jobs for Each PowerAction
+    3) Create Jenkins Free Style Jobs for Each PowerAction
     3) Configure RabbitMQ to Take PowerAction Required
-    6) Python Script to Get Message and Trigger Remote Jenkins Job
+    6) Python Script to Get Message and Trigger Remote Jenkins -> Watcher for new messages.